edge-js/lexer/docs/classes/lexer.scanner.md

 • **closed**: *boolean* = false

+Tracking if the scanner has been closed

 ___

 ###  leftOver

 • **leftOver**: *string* = ""

+The content in the same line but after the closing of the pattern

 ___

 ###  match

 • **match**: *string* = ""

+The matched content within the pattern

 ## Methods